cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * They show compassion for their abusive father through the lens of the Wise Man
 * They feel comfortable exploring the world with the support of the Wise Man

-**Conclusion**:

-In this attachment-based therapy session, the therapist helps the patient explore their fear and desire for security by acknowledging their feelings, encouraging them to imagine feeling secure in relationships, and fostering metacognitive awareness.
-Through various metaphors and collaborative discussions, the patient begins to understand the concept of wholeness amidst diversity and experiences significant changes in their state of mind, including a stable sense of self, fewer nightmares, increased reflection, and compassion for their abusive father.

-### They can just enjoy wherever they are.
-[Patient is beginning to show signs of the metacognitive capacity to relate different states to each other] I n

 **Metacognition and Organizational Capacity**

 - The patient is beginning to show signs of metacognitive capacity, relating different states to each other (e.g., more organized mind when parts are secure)